undoLogic/updateCase-boilerPlate/README.md

 - Manually if MASTER is working a RELEASE is created
 - Automated system take the release / test and if success push to LIVE

 ### Step 18: Logging
-Logging needs to HELP support and troubleshooting NOT only your development.
+Logging needs to HELP support troubleshooting the steps your system is taking.
-What does that mean, it means create levels of logs.
--- Highlevel: should outlines which functions / methods are being accessed and general state -- Debug: this can have detailed info which can fill the screen that developers use.
+Ensure your softwre has the following logs for all complex operations -- Info: should outlines which functions / methods are being accessed and general state -- Debug: this can have detailed info which can fill the screen that developers use.
 So you can put a stop point and look at that state to continue development.

+### Step 19: Finalizing a project
+Leading up to your ALPHA launch the following should be address
+- You should have logs that are accessible within the software.
+This means it is possible to see any issues without viewing linux logs and you can simply login and view the recent activity.
+- The most important logs to be first lauched are: debug.log (used to develop the software) & info.log (clear messages about what is happening)
+- Logs should be used to develop so this forces you to keep them clean and concise.

-### Troubleshooting
+## B. Troubleshooting

-Line endings were all messed up by a windows machine.
+###Line endings were all messed up by a windows machine.
 -Logon to the docker machine (docker exec -it docker_web_1 bash) -apt-get update
 -apt-get install dos2unix